ONCE UPON A TIME...

 In early 2012, Tim Huston and his son Taylor wandered into the drum shop at a music store that Steve was managing.
 Tim told Steve about his original band called the 'Tim Huston Project' and stated that he had been interested in having a key player in his band.
 He invited Steve and his wife to a practice and as soon as Steve heard the first note that Tim sang, he knew he had found a good thing.
 Steve's best friend Tracy Brinkley from Virginia joined the band as the new drummer in 2015 and he and Steve performed with the Tim Huston Project until May 2016.

 Steve no longer considers himself a drummer but really enjoys playing and writing music on both guitar and piano.

 "I've really grown leaps and bounds as a musician and a composer since teaching myself guitar.
 I enjoy guitar and piano equally but for different reasons.
 It's like having two different art mediums such as clay and oil paints.
 Both are used and handled differently but the end result is the same as they can both create something beautiful." -Steve

 Randy Parks was the original lead guitarist for MetByFate.
-Randy, like Bill on bass, joined the band after recording all the lead guitar work for the upcoming album.
+Randy joined the band after recording all the lead guitar work for the 2017 self-titled EP.
 Steve and Tracy met Randy when they played a show with Randy's band the Blue Collar Rejects.